This information pertains to the SCC3-e1 kit (current production version).

 Note that the transistor and diode mounting screws are electrically live, it is a good idea to cover them with an insulated block on their back side to prevent the possibility of a short-circuit should they come in contact with metal objects.
 Another approach is to mount the heat sink inside of a larger metal box, be sure to allow sufficient air flow through the box to dissipate the heat.

 The three MOSFET/Schottky diode pairs should have equal wire lengths to insure equal current distribution.
 Note the arrangement in the photo with three diodes, three MOSFETs and equal length red wires.
-The wiring should be done with heavy wire (12 to 18 gauge) to handle the high currents.
-The three MOSFET gate terminals should be tied together and run back to the original Q2 gate pin on the SCC3 board.
+The wiring should be done with heavy wire (12 gauge) to handle the high currents.
+The three MOSFET gate terminals should be tied together and run back to the original Q2 gate pin (pin 1, blue wire) on the SCC3 board.
 A heavy-duty terminal block should be used for the external PV and battery connections.
 These should be connected back to the original SCC3 four-pin connector, light gauge wire is acceptable here since the current to the SCC3 board is now low.

 Back to the SCC3 page.